-4. When you're done making changes, run all the checks to ensure that nothing is broken on your local system.
-You may need to install pytest and pytest-flake8 first.
+4. When you're done making changes, run all the checks to ensure that nothing is broken on your local system

 '''

-pytest -vs --flake8
+pytest -vs

 '''

-- 5. Update/add documentation (in docs), if relevant - 6.
+- 5. Update/add documentation (in docs), if relevant - 5.
 Commit your changes and push your branch to GitHub